viraj2252/matrix-react-sdk/README.md

     is not cool, as it breaks the independence of the components.

   * CSS classes are named with an app-specific namespacing prefix to try to avoid CSS collisions.
-The base skin shipped by Matrix.org with the matrix-react-sdk uses the naming prefix "mx_".
+The base skin shipped by Matrix.org with the matrix-react-sdk-vj uses the naming prefix "mx_".
 A company called Yoyodyne Inc might use a prefix like "yy_" for its app-specific classes.